How To Decide The Entry and Exit Criteria For Regression Testing

 Regression testing is essential in maintaining a product’s quality.
 To ensure good quality for the product, you need a good regression test plan with well-defined exit criteria.

-To determine the exit criteria, you need to identify what matters most and what matters least for the product.
-Therefore, to achieve the right regression test plan, take inputs from all stakeholders of the product and find the right balance.
+To determine the exit criteria, you must identify what matters most and least for the product.
+Therefore, to achieve the right regression test plan, take inputs from all product stakeholders and find the right balance.

 Homoscedasticity in regression means the variance of the residual or error component in a regression model is constant across the dependent variable’s values.
 It is also known as “Homoskedasticity.